-PR2015 Effective date 1 July 2014 Earliest possible Vesting date The performance rights cannot vest earlier than the Test Date (1) Performance hurdles based Performance Condition s % off Pool on the satisfactory achievement of confidential Average ROE 10% performance conditions Debt/Debt + Equity 10% approved by the Board EPS Base 30% EPS Stretch 50% Total 100% Exercise conditions and Vesting Date Test Date will be 30 June 2017 (Test Date) after which, the Board will the Performance Hurdles have been achieved.
-As soon as reasonably practicable after each Test Date applicable to any Performance P the Board shall determine in respect of each eligible employee, as at that Test Date: (g) whether, and to what extent, the Performance Hurdles applicable as at the Test Date been satisfied; (h) the number of Performance Rights (if any) that will become Vested Performance Rights as at the Test Date; and ormance Rights (if any) that will lapse as a result of the non-satisfaction rdles as at the Test Date, and shall provide writte notification to each eligible employee as to that determination.
-Exercise price Nil Expiry date 30 September 2017 A Performance Right la es, to the extent it has not been exercised, on the earlier to occur of: (i) where Performa where Performance Hurdles have not been satisfied as at the relevant Test Date; (j) if an eligible employee's employment with the Company or Related Body Corporate ceases before the Vesting Date; (k) the day the Board makes a determination that the Performance Rights lapses because of breach, fraud or dishonesty; and (I) 30 September 20 7.
-5 Day volume weighted average Share price \$1.8515
+PR20 015 Effective date 1 July 2014 Earliest possible Vesting date The performance rights cannot vest earlier than the Test Date (1) Performance hurdles based on Perfo ormance Conditions % off Pool the satisfactory achievement of confidential performance Aver age ROE 10% conditions approved by the Debt /Debt + Equity 10% Board EPSI Base 30% EPS : Stretch 50% Total 100% Exercise conditions and Vesting Date whic Date will be 30 June 2017 (Test Date) after ne whether or not the Performance Hurdles have Perfo As soon as reasonably practicable after each Test Date applicable to any Performance Period, the Board shall determine in respect of each eligible employee, as at that Test Date: (a) (a) whether, and to what extent, the Performance Hurdles applicable as the Test Date have been satisfied; (b) the number of Performance Rights (if any) that will become Vested Performance Rights as at the Test Date; and (c) the number of Performance Rights (if any) that will lapse as a result of the non-satisfaction of Performance Hurdles as at the Test Date, and shall provide written notification to each eligible employee as to that determination.
+Exercise price Nil Expiry date 30 S eptember 2017 A Performance Right lapses, to the extent it has not been exercised, on the earlier to occur of: (a) where Performance Hu Test Date; rdles have not been satisfied as at the relevant (b) (b) if an eligible employee's employment with the Company or Body Corporate ceases before the Vesting Date; (c) the day the Board makes a determination that the Performan lapses because of breach, fraud or dishonesty; and (d) 30 September 2017.
+5 Day volume weighted average Share price \$1.85 15